ChugR/car-day/README.md

 * Converted to field buggy by cutting at top of windshield and heaving the rust-detached body aside
 * While cutting the driver's side door pillar the hacksaw got unreasonably hot.
 Oh yeah, I'm cutting through the battery cable!
 * It was a riot to drive this up and down the hills, especially if you like goldenrod in the face.
+* Hacked-off A-pillars were really dangerous.
+Styrofoam covers fixed that.

 ### 1958 Renault Dauphine